dustywusty/dusty.wtf/content/posts/amsat-adventures-pt2/index.md

 date = "2025-11-01"
 +++

-All of our components are finally here and I can start assembly soon(tm)!
+All of our components are here and I can start assembly soon(tm)!

 <!--more-->